sketch-hq/svgo-compressor/README.md

 }
 ```

 Again, for more information about custom configurations please refer to SVGO's own documentation.
+Please note that the custom plugins feature is untested in SVGO Compressor, so it may or may not work.

 ## Acknowledgements